 AUGUSTA, Ga. — Augusta National is a place of reverence and remembrance.
 A decade ago Wednesday, one of the greatest performances in Masters history occurred.

 There have been lower scores -- Nick Price and Greg Norman shot course-record 63s, a decade apart, in 1986 and ’96, respectively.
-There have been more significant rounds -- Nicklaus’ Sunday 65 to win in 1986 at age 46 and Woods’ Saturday 65 on his way to a romp in 1997, among a handful of others.
+There have been more significant rounds -- Jack Nicklaus’ Sunday 65 to win in 1986 at age 46 and Tiger Woods’ Saturday 65 on his way to a romp in 1997, among a handful of others.

 None burned hotter and brighter than Anthony Kim’s record 11 birdies in the second round of the 2009 tournament.